-Swadlincote PCN has reviewed the National Data Sharing Arrangement (NDSA) for GP connect.
-GP Connect helps clinicians gain access to GP patient records during interactions away from a patient's registered PCN and makes their medical information available to appropriate health and social care professionals when and where they need it, to support the patient's direct care.
+Gresleydale Healthcare Centre has signed the National Data Sharing Arrangement (NDSA) for GP connect.
+GP Connect helps clinicians gain access to GP patient records during interactions away from a patient's registered practice and makes their medical information available to appropriate health and social care professionals when and where they need it, to support the patient's direct care.